meet-projects/y2s17-d1-lab1/README.md

 ### 4. Check of with an instructor or TA.

 ### Extra: Make it pretty!
 Play around with your web page, changing styles and adding more content.
+Think about how you want things to be organized, and you div to do so.